pgpartman/pg_partman/doc/pg_partman.md

  * `p_date_trunc_interval` - By default, pg_partman's time-based partitioning will truncate the child table starting values to line up at the beginning of typical boundaries (midnight for daily, day 1 for monthly, Jan 1 for yearly, etc).
 If a partitioning interval that does not fall on those boundaries is desired, this option may be required to ensure the child table has the expected boundaries (especially if you also set `p_start_partition`).
 The valid values allowed for this parameter are the interval values accepted by PostgreSQL's built-in `date_trunc()` function (day, week, month, etc).
 For example, if you set a 9-week interval, by default pg_partman would truncate the tables by month (since the interval is greater than one month but less than 1 year) and unexpectedly start on the first of the month in some cases.
 Set this parameter value to `week`, so that the child table start values are properly truncated on a weekly basis to line up with the 9-week interval.
 If you are using a custom time interval, please experiment with this option to get the expected set of child tables you desire or use a more typical partitioning interval to simplify partition management.
  * `p_control_not_null` - By default, this value is true and the control column must be set to NOT NULL.
 Setting this to false allows the control column to be NULL.
 Allowing this is not advised without very careful review and an explicit use-case defined as it can cause excessive data in the DEFAULT child partition.
  * `p_time_encoder` - name of function that encodes a timestamp into a string representing your partition bounds.
 Setting this implicitly enables time based partitioning and is mandatory for text/uuid control column types.
 This enables partitioning tables using time based identifiers like uuidv7, ulid, snowflake ids and others.
 The function must handle NULL input safely.
 See test-time-daily.sql and test-uuid-daily for usage examples.
  * `p_time_decoder` - name of function that decodes a text/uuid control value into a timestamp.
 Setting this implicitly enables time based partitioning and is mandatory for text/uuid control column types.
 This enables partitioning tables using time based identifiers like uuidv7, ulid, snowflake ids and others.
-The function must handle NULL input safely.
+The function must handle NULL input safely and it also must take a TEXT type for its input parameter at this time.
 See test-time-daily.sql and test-uuid-daily for usage examples.

 <a id="create_sub_parent"></a>